bootcards/bootcards/README.md

 **Work in progress**

 Bootcards is work in progress.
-You'll find a first beta release in this repository.
-We're working on a demo app showcasing what the framework (and your apps) can look like.
+You'll find a first public release in this repository.
+We also built a simple demo app showcasing what the framework (and your apps) can look like using NodeJS.
+You'll find it <a href="http://bootcards.herokuapp.com"  target="_blank">here</a> (note that adding, saving and deleting items is not implemented).
 Please let us know what you think!

 Want to help or want to know more?
 Drop us a note at bootcards@gmail.com.
 Look for more info at http://www.bootcards.org and follow us on Twitter (http://www.twitter.com/bootcards)!